-The Planning Proposal leverages from its proximity to the St Leonards train station and the new Crows Nest Metro station, which will see higher frequency metro transport offering to move more people more quickly.
+The amended planning proposal leverages from its proximity to the St Leonards train station and the new Crows Nest Metro station, which will see higher frequency metro transport offering to move more people more quickly.

 The future development of the site has potential to contribute to and enhance walking and cycle connectivity between the existing and future stations.